Kong/kongponents/README.md

 ## Asking Questions and Submitting Tickets

-If you encounter difficulty working with Kongponents, either in your own codebase or in contributing to this one, post questions in #design-pattern-lib or #team-interfaces.
+If you encounter difficulty working with Kongponents, either in your own codebase or in contributing to this one, post questions in `#design-pattern-lib` or `#team-interfaces`.
 If you discover a problem but are unsure whether it's a bug, it may be resolved faster to ask in the channels first.

 In case the problem is an actual bug, create a Jira ticket for [Team Interfaces](https://konghq.atlassian.net/secure/RapidBoard.jspa?projectKey=INTF).
 Document the steps to replicate the bug with screenshots and error messages, if possible.
 Please also mention the browser, the versions and branches of the applications involved (e.g. kong-admin, kong-ee), and your configuration for Kong.

-To request a feature or an improvement, describe use cases for the team to review in #design-pattern-lib or #team-interfaces.
+To request a feature or an improvement, describe use cases for the team to review in `#design-pattern-lib` or `#team-interfaces`.
 If an alternative already exists, mention why a Kongponent would be a better approach.